jyon124/jyon124/README.md

 🌙 I believe that happiness and positivity come from within, through small things like enjoying a cup of coffee in the morning breeze.

-As an engineer, I focus and value on solving problems that help people, regardless of their scale, impact, or visibility.
+As a software engineer, I focus and value on solving problems that help people, regardless of their scale, impact, or visibility.

 p.s. feel free to dm for small talk ☕️<br/>